minimuutti/minimuutti.github.io/en/blog/_posts/2017-07-15-ice-cream-for-hot-summer-days.md

 * chicken and turkey
 * fish
 * egg yolk
-* lactose free and low fat dairy, like sourmilk, yoghurt, cottage cheese and quark
+* lactose free and low fat dairy, like sour milk, yoghurt, cottage cheese and quark
 * cooked root vegetables, like carrot, sweet potato and turnip.
 You should never give chunks of raw root vegetables to your dog, because they can lead to intestinal blockage.
 * oats and white rice
 * cucumber, pumpkin and zucchini